 At some point in this story, the above title will come into play.
 When it does, I want you to remember that I’m being facetious with the word “loaned”.
 And just the word loaned.
 All others are politically accurate, fiscally irresponsible and socially acceptable in Miami.
 In fact, among other things, this was no loan.
-A loan in principle, and under the pretenses of modern society, suggests some sort of interest to the creditor; some sort gain that exceeds the farfetched ethics of giving away your articles for free.
+A loan in principle, and under the pretenses of modern society, suggests some sort of interest to the creditor; some sort of gain that exceeds the farfetched ethics of giving away your articles for free.
 And with the empathy of a “Monster”, I can’t stress this enough, there was nothing gained from this transaction.

 AD, since were on the topic, loves to use this word: “Monster”.
 To his credit, and in the right context, the use of this word is fucking brilliant.
 After a night of heavy drinking and debauchery sprinkled with some light friend fondling, he might say something like: “Dude, last night at the bar, this guy was a fucking Monster.”
-And usually he would declare it over the swaying hum of a hungover breakfast crowd, which made it all the more effective.
+And usually he would declare it over the swaying hum of a hungover breakfast crowd–which made it all the more effective.
 Or heres another example: at school, maybe you locked a kid out of class, because everyday she takes to long in the bathroom, then lingers by the door for attention, thereby drawn away from your lesson.
 So maybe you walked over to the glass, looked her dead in the eyes as you slowly clicked the latch.
 You mouth the words NOT TODAY and she’s mortified a) because it was as badass thing to do, like a mic drop after a dropkick set and b) because, well, she’s a child.
 And you took the moment anyway, to think to yourself “you thought you had me” and even as she faltered with desperate knocks, you just kept on teaching, chill as a Red Hot Chilly, cool as a fresh Mountain Dew.
-And AD might of said in response to your story: “you’re fucking Mon-ster” emphasizing the ‘Mon’ bit before we’d both break out in a laugh.
-Me more intensely as I struggled to subdue the overtly maniacal pettiness inside and to act more like an adult.
+And AD might of said in response to your story: “you’re a fucking Mon-ster” emphasizing the ‘Mon’ bit before we’d both break out in a laugh.
+Me more intensely as I struggled to subdue the overtly maniacal pettiness inside rather than act more like an adult.

 The man in the Hotel lobby was a “Monster” too.
 You’d think people from Miami would have their shit figured out: composure check, salsa music check, Thai news channel 8 played on a 20in Zenith…Check.
 Like a true piece of evil trash, this guy from the desk smiled at us cordially, spoke English well enough and was as accommodating as a latino stylist in a nail salon.